stomp/stomp-spec/src/stomp-specification-1.1.md

 #### SUBSCRIBE `selector` Header

-Stomp brokers may support the `selector` header which allows you to specify a [SQL 92 style WHERE clause](http://download.oracle.com/docs/cd/E17477_01/javaee/1.4/api/javax/jms/Message.html) which operates against the message headers.
+STOMP brokers may support the `selector` header which allows you to specify a [SQL 92 style WHERE clause](http://download.oracle.com/docs/cd/E17477_01/javaee/1.4/api/javax/jms/Message.html) which operates against the message headers.
 This allows you to apply a filter on the server side which can be used to do content based routing.